 If you have finally decided to put in a request, you can do so by contacting your state’s child support agency.
 The modification process will start by reviewing your request.
 A notice will be sent to the other partner, and both of you will have to submit various documentation.
 If they think that the claim is plausible, the case will be forwarded to the court.

 The modification process may differ slightly for each state.
-To be ready for any situation, we would suggest you contact our experienced family lawyers at Tommalieh Law today and understand the intricacies of your case.
+To be ready for any situation, we would suggest you contact our experienced family law attorneys in Orland Park, Il, at Tommalieh Law today and understand the intricacies of your case.